derb12/pybaselines/docs/algorithms/whittaker.rst

 airpls (Adaptive Iteratively Reweighted Penalized Least Squares)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-:func:`.airpls` uses an exponential weighting of the negative residuals to
+:meth:`.airpls` uses an exponential weighting of the negative residuals to
 attempt to provide a better fit than the asls method.

 Minimized function: